KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_TemplatesOutliner.jpg     |
 +-------------------------------------------------------------------+

-The *Templates Outliner* component is where Templates are organized and reviewed.
+The *Templates Outliner* Component is where Templates are organized and reviewed.
 Selected Templates details are displayed in the bottom *Templates Informations* widget.
-The component is tracking the Templates files on the disk and reload them automatically when modified.
+The Component is tracking the Templates files on the disk and reload them automatically when modified.

 Templates are sorted into 2 main categories: